JFinalSharedProjects/JFinal-v1.9-init-weixin/ReadMe.md

-#The Weixin Bootstrap Project of JFinal v1.9
+#The Weixin Initial Project by using JFinal v1.9

 You should: